The Banj Collective

 The Mountain People Come Together

-More than 3000 women form a part of these collectives.
-From planting to working in the product processing units, these women take leadership in all disciplines and aspects.
-The program has a mountain products portfolio which is run and maintained solely by the amazing women of Kumaon.
-The collective runs a brand called ‘Thed Pahari’ now, which sells products such as essential oils, cosmetic, food and other products into urban markets using digital sales channels.
+More than 3,000 women form these collectives.
+From planting to working in the product processing units, they take leadership in all disciplines and aspects.
+The program has a mountain products portfolio, which is run and maintained solely by the amazing women of Kumaon.
+The collectives operate a brand called ‘Thed Pahari,’ which sells products like essential oils, cosmetics, food, and other products in urban markets using digital sales channels.

-Uttarakhand is seeing a difficult time with regards to change in seasonal patterns, changes which have thrown the region into a spiral of socio-economic stresses.
-The program works extensively with market linkages for mountain products, which allows for significant economic activity within these regions.
-Also, the planting is managed and implemented by the local community members, a number which runs into thousands, which results in direct economic benefit in the form of service payments for nursery management, planting, maintenance and monitoring.
-Additionally, there is a direct bearing of this program on reversing rural migration by enabling localized economic activities, as well as on social security for the aging.
+Uttarakhand faces difficulty due to changes in seasonal patterns that have thrown the region into a spiral of socio-economic stresses.
+The program works extensively with market linkages for mountain products, allowing for significant economic activity within these regions.
+Also, the thousands of local community members manage and implement project activities, resulting in direct monetary benefits through service payments for nursery management, planting, maintenance, and monitoring.
+Additionally, this program directly reverses rural migration by enabling localized economic activities while also affecting social security for the aging.

 The program is a clear case of landscape adaptation.
-The bringing back of native species in a predominantly pine ecosystem, is crucial for disaster resilience from the perspective of reducing landslides and flash floods.
-The project focusses on indigenous people, indigenous knowledge for the forest rebuilding and conservation, while using modern technologies for forest product development.
+Reintroducing native species in a predominantly pine ecosystem is crucial for disaster resilience, reducing the frequency of landslides and flash floods.
+The project focuses on indigenous people, using their traditional knowledge for forest rebuilding and conservation while relying on modern technologies for forest product development.
 This leads to a harmonized co-existence between people and forests, a crucial element to climate action.

 The Himalayas are home to a large number of endemic species.
-Forest cover loss and resulting landslides have resulted in displacement of the precious wildlife in the region.
-The project has a landscape-based approach and will contribute in enabling restoration of crucial wildlife habitats and corridors.
-The conservation element of the project under the collective action plans adopted by the ‘Van Panchayats’, this ecosystem is anticipated to aid regeneration around the areas beyond the planted areas, which will lead to significant forest cover increase in the future.
+Forest cover loss and resulting landslides have led to the displacement of the precious wildlife in the region.
+The project has a landscape-based approach and will contribute to enabling the restoration of crucial wildlife habitats and corridors.
+Its conservation element, under the collective action plans adopted by the ‘Van Panchayats,’ will aid regeneration around the areas beyond the planted sites.
+And that will lead to a significant forest cover increase in the future.

 Women for Leadership

-More than 3000 women form a part of these collectives.
-From planting to working in the product processing units, these women take leadership in all disciplines and aspects.
-The program has a mountain products portfolio which is run and maintained solely by the amazing women of Kumaon.
-The collective runs a brand called ‘Thed Pahari’ now, which sells products such as essential oils, cosmetic, food and other products into urban markets using digital sales channels.
+More than 3,000 women form these collectives.
+From planting to working in the product processing units, they take leadership in all disciplines and aspects.
+The program has a mountain products portfolio, which is run and maintained solely by the amazing women of Kumaon.
+The collectives operate a brand called ‘Thed Pahari,’ which sells products like essential oils, cosmetics, food, and other products in urban markets using digital sales channels.

-Uttarakhand is seeing a difficult time with regards to change in seasonal patterns, changes which have thrown the region into a spiral of socio-economic stresses.
-The program works extensively with market linkages for mountain products, which allows for significant economic activity within these regions.
-Also, the planting is managed and implemented by the local community members, a number which runs into thousands, which results in direct economic benefit in the form of service payments for nursery management, planting, maintenance and monitoring.
-Additionally, there is a direct bearing of this program on reversing rural migration by enabling localized economic activities, as well as on social security for the aging.
+Uttarakhand faces difficulty due to changes in seasonal patterns that have thrown the region into a spiral of socio-economic stresses.
+The program works extensively with market linkages for mountain products, allowing for significant economic activity within these regions.
+Also, the thousands of local community members manage and implement project activities, resulting in direct monetary benefits through service payments for nursery management, planting, maintenance, and monitoring.
+Additionally, this program directly reverses rural migration by enabling localized economic activities while also affecting social security for the aging.

 The program is a clear case of landscape adaptation.
-The bringing back of native species in a predominantly pine ecosystem, is crucial for disaster resilience from the perspective of reducing landslides and flash floods.
-The project focusses on indigenous people, indigenous knowledge for the forest rebuilding and conservation, while using modern technologies for forest product development.
+Reintroducing native species in a predominantly pine ecosystem is crucial for disaster resilience, reducing the frequency of landslides and flash floods.
+The project focuses on indigenous people, using their traditional knowledge for forest rebuilding and conservation while relying on modern technologies for forest product development.
 This leads to a harmonized co-existence between people and forests, a crucial element to climate action.

 The Himalayas are home to a large number of endemic species.
-Forest cover loss and resulting landslides have resulted in displacement of the precious wildlife in the region.
-The project has a landscape-based approach and will contribute in enabling restoration of crucial wildlife habitats and corridors.
-The conservation element of the project under the collective action plans adopted by the ‘Van Panchayats’, this ecosystem is anticipated to aid regeneration around the areas beyond the planted areas, which will lead to significant forest cover increase in the future.
+Forest cover loss and resulting landslides have led to the displacement of the precious wildlife in the region.
+The project has a landscape-based approach and will contribute to enabling the restoration of crucial wildlife habitats and corridors.
+Its conservation element, under the collective action plans adopted by the ‘Van Panchayats,’ will aid regeneration around the areas beyond the planted sites.
+And that will lead to a significant forest cover increase in the future.

 ‘The Banj Collective’ program enables community action through convergence.
-Convergence of public resources into the program is crucial for the program’s success.
-The local government is heavily engaged and involved in the promotion of the program, which leads to increased van panchayat participation in the program.
-A very elaborate FPIC process led us to having a one of kind multi-tiered institutional mechanisms to the program including governments for local policy level interventions, academia for indigenous knowledge management, civil society organizations for training and promoting of forest supply chains, grower federations who organize the planting and product collection drives and lastly the local village councils.
+Convergence of public resources into the program is crucial for its success.
+The local government is heavily engaged and involved in promoting it, which leads to increased Van Panchayat participation.
+A very elaborate FPIC process leads us to have one-of-a-kind multi-tiered institutional mechanisms.
+That includes governments for local policy-level interventions, academia for indigenous knowledge management, civil society organizations for training and promoting forest supply chains, grower federations for organizing the planting and product collection drives, and, lastly, the participation of the local village councils.
 A partnership for one common goal–resurrect the Himalayas.

 Gallery